kerezsiz42/scanner-operator2/docs/DOCUMENTATION.md

 Supported DB Schema: 5
 ```

 When trying Grype multiple times using a kubernetes Pod a potential pitfall becomes obvious: grype has to download its vulnerability database in each pod before performing the scan, which becomes an average 30 second long delay for each scan instead of a single initial delay.
+This is very wasteful.
 Trying the same with the local CLI does not produce the same issue, since this database is cached in the filesystem, although running two at the same time scans before a database is present results in the failure of both.

 ```sh
 kubectl run -it grype --image=anchore/grype -- python